What to Wear in Morocco as a Female Tourist: 15 Perfect Morocco Outfit Ideas

 What to wear in Morocco as a female tourist - wearing a yellow dress in Marrakech in Jardin Majorelle

-Dress // Sandals // Location: Majorelle Gardens in Marrakech
+Dress // Sandals // Location: Jardin Majorelle in Marrakech

 6. What Tops Work Best

 Short sleeves that cover your shoulders are totally fine.
-I stuck to looser tops and avoided deep V-necks, spaghetti straps, and backless styles.
-Those can wait for another trip.
-This approach made what to wear in Morocco for women feel easy, because everyone has these types of shirts already in their closet!
+I avoided deep V-necks, spaghetti straps, and backless styles.
 I mostly brought solid colored short sleeve shirts (white and black) because they paired easily with my colorful pants and skirts.
+This approach made what to wear in Morocco for women easy, because most people already have these types of shirts in their closet.

 What to Wear in Morocco as a Female Tourist: wearing a paisley maxi skirt and black v-neck in Marrakech